SIDE-IMPACT COLLISION WITH BACK & NECK INJURIES SETTLES FOR $8,500

 For the protection of our clients’ identities, Thompson Law Firm uses initials to represent the victim in each case.
 The privacy and security of our clients is of the highest importance to us.
 The purpose of these case studies is solely to establish the importance of each client’s experience with Thompson Law Firm and our ability to fight on their behalf for optimal personal injury compensation.

-F.R., a 25-year old male, received an $8,500 settlement after sustaining back and neck injuries in an auto accident resulting from an improper lane change.
+F.R., a 25-year old male, received an $8,500 settlement after sustaining back and neck soft tissue injuries in an auto accident resulting from an improper lane change.

 On April 30, 2016, F.R. was driving a 2012 Honda Civic with his wife in the passenger seat.
 They were traveling eastbound in the number two lane on Chandler Boulevard approaching Dobson Road in Chandler, Arizona.
 F.R. signaled to change lanes into the number 3 lane so he could make a right hand turn onto southbound Dobson Road.
 Before he was able to change lanes however, the at-fault driver changed from the number 3 lane into the lane F.R. was traveling in, colliding with F.R.’s vehicle and causing heavy damage.